GLOBAL MARKETS-China selloff sparks gloomy 2016 start for stocks

 U.S. Treasury yields fell, with benchmark yields hitting nearly two-week lows.
 Ten-year Treasury notes yielded 2.200 percent at one point, their lowest since Dec.
 22.

+Gold rallied as much as 2 percent, with spot gold on track for its biggest one-day rise in a month.

-U.S. gold futures for February delivery settled up 1.4 percent at $1,075.20 an ounce.
+U.S. gold futures for February delivery were up $15.10 an ounce at $1,075.30.
 (Additional reporting by Dhara Ranasinghe in London and Hideyuki Sano in Tokyo; Editing by Larry King and Nick Zieminski)

 * N.Korea central committee members visited MKP chief-defector